Trafexofive/push_swap/README.md

 # push_swap
 # To-Do:
-    initialize 2 stacks and start working on the instructions develop more tools to aid in the project debug and clean up the code.
+    -initialize 2 stacks and start working on the instructions -develop more tools to aid in the project
+    -debug and clean up the code.
+    -